-Check also: The 10 Most Dangerous Cities in Europe in 2022
+- The Most Dangerous Cities in Europe in 2023

 Here is the thing: we found the things that tie all these hyper-violent Mexican metropolitan areas together.
 If you observe these symptoms in your town or city, this is a very bad sign.